Most expensive German stamps

 MOST VALUABLE GERMAN STAMPS

-Baden 9 Kreuzer Error is the most rare and valuable German stamp with only 4 in existence.
+Baden 9 Kreuzer Error is the most valuable German stamp with only 4 specimens left to exist today.
 The error that makes this stamp so valuable consists in the following: it was supposed to be printed in pink but a few sheets were printed in green.
-As the Postal Service explained, it planned to issue 6 Kreuzer stamp in green that is why such an error occurred.
+As the Postal Service explained, the printer had unintentionally used the wrong plate for the green paper: instead of a "9" he had read a "6".
 This adds to the history and rarity of these stamps.
-Nowadays Baden 9 Kreuzer is worth around $1,545,000.
+The usual explanation for the occurrence of this error is that the printing plate was accidentally inverted, however, this theory cannot be correct because the stamp was produced in a single printing.
+A famous Baden 9 Kreuzer worth sold for $1,545,000 by David Feldman on April 3, 2008.

 Audrey Hepburn stamp$516,946